From Guidance to Enforcement: The Real Consequences of Not Preparing for Nacha’s Fraud Monitoring Rules

 • Efficiency and scalability, especially for banks with hundreds or thousands of TPS or originators.

-As one senior banker recently described it, LexAlign’s TPS audit is “the wedge into the bank” — an accessible first step toward a broader compliance strategy.
+As one senior banker recently described it, Lexalign’s TPS audit is “the wedge into the bank” — an accessible first step toward a broader compliance strategy.

 Here’s The Good News